Electric kettles came about in the 19th century and Compton and Co is credited as being their inventor in 1891.

-The main reason for using a kettle is to heat water quickly.
+The main reason for using an electric kettle is to heat water quickly.
 Many Americans simply pop our water in the microwave and zap it for a couple of minutes.
 Admittedly, I used to do this as well until I realized how much I was missing out on.
-A kettle heats water evenly and quickly to a desired temperature.
+A kettle heats water evenly and quickly to the desired temperature.

 By the way, Australians and Europeans damn near view Americans as savages for heating their water in a microwave.
 Pretty funny story here.

 Types of Kettles